-Heterosis and recombination effects play a part in crossbreeding.
-These are genetic effects which are not passed through to the progeny.
-Research has shown that a correction has to be made for these effects.

-The amount of heterosis is defined as the difference in level of the trait in the crossbreeding with the average of the parent breeds.
-Recombination is the loss of the usually positive effect of heterosis and occurs when the earlier obtained crossbreeding product is crossbred back with one of the parent breeds.
+Heterosis and recombination effects play a role with crossbreeding.
+They are genetic effects that are not passed on to the offspring.
+Research showed that corrections need to be made for these effects.
+The extent of heterosis is defined as the difference in level of the trait in the crossbred with the difference of the parent breeds.
+Recombination is the loss of the usually positive effect of heterosis and occurs when the earlier obtained crossbred product is crossed back with one of the parent breeds.
+This is described in E-chapter 7 in more detail.